Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/temporal_range_checking.md

 A lot of suspicious rejected records.
 Mike Edwards's comment was that it would be unusual to find *Bombus sylvarum* on Hawthorne flowers in mid February, as claimed by a subsample of records.

 #### Does verification work?
 Yes.
 The 'verified other than correct/considered correct' data runs a rejection rate of 3.9% against that of verified data at 1.2%.
 Incoming data sits at 1.5%, though the value is highly affected by the presence of large volumes of data destined for `Considered correct` i.e. acceptance based on the verifier's trust in the recorder.
 As such, photographic verification provides a greater than 0.3% decrease in rejections than suggested by pure figures.
+Peer review identified far more incorrect records from within the temporal rejections than the spatial rejections.
+This suggests that verifiers are more aware of spatial inconsistencies than temporal inconsistencies.

 #### Further investigation
 The main avenue which entomologists would like to explore are the potential 'confusion' taxa which are leading to the out-of-bounds records.
 Knowing the potential confusions for photographic recording will aid future verifiers avoid such situations, leading to higher quality data output.